 Rebuilt in the 19th century, Saint Paul’s Basilica follows the layout of the original building, but incorporates the neo-classical aesthetic in vogue at the time of its reconstruction (coffered ceiling, etc.)

-The Basilica of St. Paul Outside the Walls is now one of the four major basilicas in Rome (along with St. Peter’s, St. John Lateran and St. Mary Major) and remains the 2nd largest church in the Italian capital after St. Peter’s.
+The Basilica of St. Paul Outside the Walls is now one of the four major basilicas in Rome (along with St. Peter’s, St. John Lateran and Santa Mary Maggiore) and remains the 2nd largest church in the Italian capital after St. Peter’s.

 Visiting St Paul Outside the Walls